mariomac/goblog/etc/macias.info/entries/202001051700_graal_reflection.md

 The [KAConf library](http://github.com/mariomac/kaconf) makes intensive use of Java Reflection to automatically set the configurable values to their respective fields.
-However, if you use the `native-image` GraalVM command, you can run the program but the generated binary is not able to modify the the `Config` and `StaticConfig` values at runtime, showing always the default _Hello, world!_ message.
+However, if you use the `native-image` GraalVM command, you can run the program but the generated binary is not able to modify the `Config` and `StaticConfig` values at runtime, showing always the default _Hello, world!_ message.